-Your Internet Watch draft must include the following:
+Your Training Update draft must include the following:

-- A title that introduces the theme or topic of the article. - 600 words, maximum, that describe the online resource. - A URL that leads readers to the online resource you are describing. - A high-resolution image (300-dpi JPEG of 4 by 6 inches at a minimum), such as a screenshot of a website.
+- A title that introduces the theme or topic of the article. - 500-550 words that describe the subject. - A high-resolution image (300-dpi JPEG of 4 by 6 inches at a minimum), such as a photo or graph, that is related to your topic; a logo or screenshot may be used if suitable imagery is not available.